ElementsProject/lightning/doc/lightningd-config.5.md

-When lightningd(8) starts up it usually reads a general configuration file (default: **$HOME/.lightning/config**) then a network-specific configuration file (default: **$HOME/.lightning/testnet/config**).
+When lightningd(8) starts up it usually reads a general configuration file (default: **$HOME/.lightning/config**) then a network-specific configuration file (default: **$HOME/.lightning/bitcoin/config**).
 This can be changed: see *--conf* and *--lightning-dir*.

-Note that some configuration options, marked *dynamic*m can be changed at runtime: see lightning-setconfig(7).
+Note that some configuration options, marked *dynamic* can be changed at runtime: see lightning-setconfig(7): by default this will write to a file called **config.setconfig** in the network-specific lightning directory, unless there is another config file with a name ending in ".setconfig".

 General configuration files are processed first, then network-specific ones, then command line options: later options override earlier ones